OpenVSP/OpenVSP/README.md

    - `VSP_NO_HELP` -- Set this variable to disable
      everything to do with building the online help files.

+   - `VSP_NO_DOC` -- Set this variable to disable
+     documentation generation.

+   - `VSP_NO_PYDOC` -- Set this variable to disable
+     Python documentation generation.

    - `XXX_OMP_COMPILER` -- Set these variables to point at secondary compilers to use when the primary compiler does not support OpenMP.
 This will allow the VSPAERO solver to be built as